peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToInt64Checked()), or .ToObject&lt;long&gt;() in .NET.

 Converts this object to a 64-bit signed integer.
-Non-integer numbers are converted to integers by discarding their fractional parts.
+Noninteger numbers are converted to integers by discarding their fractional parts.
 (NOTE: To determine whether this method call can succeed, call <b>AsNumber().CanTruncatedIntFitInInt64</b> before calling this method.
 See the example.).

 The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 64-bit signed integer before getting its value.